masteryder/convoke-the-spirits/README.md

 Here are some of the simplified examples:

 - Heart of the Wild: Doesn't ever give the  +1/+1 bonus to all beasts effect
+- Aquatic Form: Always draws a card
+- Living Seed: Always draws a card
-- Aquatic Form: Counts always as drawing you 1 card
+- Mark of the Spikeshell: Counts as "drawing" 1 card if the targeted card has taunt